PabloSsolbal/Web-Projects/memory/README.md

 ## To-Do List

 - Implement additional difficulty levels with different card sets and grid sizes
-- Add animations and visual effects to enhance the game experience
 - Implement a high-score system to keep track of the best times for each difficulty level
 - Add a timer countdown option to add time pressure to the game
-- Improve accessibility by adding keyboard navigation and screen reader support

 ## Demo